ZachAttakk/adventofcode/2021/readme.md

 Was off by 1 iteration because `range()` doesn't include itself so I had to add 1 to my absolute difference.
 It works on the test data, let's try the real thing...

-After 13.5 seconds we get the answer!
+After 13.5 seconds of processing time we get the answer!
 That's OK!

+Time: **4 minutes**